jjodl/cp4i-pot-public/APIC-labs/GraphQL/ReadMe.md

 23\.
 For the **API Key**, enter the value that you copied for the Application **Client Key**.

 ![alt text][pic84]

+<span style="color:red">**Comment to Instructors and Students:**  An issue has been noted that the editor does not render and you are not able to enter account and shipping address detail.
+The issue is currently being investigated.</span>

 24\.
 Enter account and shipping address details and click the **Execute Query** icon.